aelzahaby/pdsnd_github/README.md

 * new_york_city.csv
 * washington.csv

+## Software needed:
+The software needed to complete this project was a text editor and the shoftware I chose was **Visual Studio Code**.
+However, you can use other text editors such as _Atom_ or _Sublime_.
+You will also need to install pandas, numpy, and Anaconda.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.